OrionExplorer/dcpam/README.md

 ### Architecture
 #### Overview
 * DCPAM is ETL - based solution([2]).
+* Highly memory-efficient: each fetched record is instantly stored into Staging Area([3]) by Extract process.
+So no memory overhead caused by large queries.
 * Each Change Data Capture process operates independently within separated thread.
 * Multiple instances of DCPAM with different configuration can run on single server.
 * Most database support is provided with native libraries (see _Data sources_ and _Linux Dependencies_ in this document).